AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/Python/README.md

 ### General programming principles

 - Keep it simple
 - Dont repeat yourself.
-Pieces of code should be implemented in just one place in the souce code.
+Pieces of code should be implemented in just one place in the source code.
 Tasks that are repeated should be implemented as functions
 - You are not going to need it.
 Do not implement something until it is necessary.
 - For more complicated applications or pieces of software, separation of concerns principles should be implemented.
 Code should be as independent as possible, making it easier to maintain, update, and reuse.